-Fiona Whelan is a Dublin based artist and joint coordinator/lecturer on the MA Socially Engaged Art + Further Education at NCAD.
+Fiona Whelan is a Dublin based artist, writer and joint coordinator/lecturer on the MA Socially Engaged Art + Further Education at NCAD.
 Her collaborative practice is committed to exploring, exposing and reconfiguring power relations through durational engagements with people and place.
 From 2004-16 she was a resident artist with Rialto Youth Project where together the artist and organisation collaborated on long term projects exploring equality issues related to class, gender and policing and co-produced public works including The Day in Question (IMMA, 2009), Policing Dialogues (The LAB, 2010) and Natural History of Hope (with Brokentalkers, Project Arts Centre, 2016).
-Recent published writing includes TEN: Territory, Encounter & Negotiation (2014) and Beating the Bounds of Socially Engaged Art (with Kevin Ryan, Field Journal, 2016).
+Fiona’s recent published writing includes Freedom?
+(Two Fuse, Sireacht series, Cork University Press, 2018), Beating the Bounds of Socially Engaged Art (with Kevin Ryan, Field Journal, 2016) and TEN: Territory, Encounter & Negotiation (2014).
 In 2015 Fiona co-developed the TransActions publication series as a collaboration between NCAD and Stockyard Institute in Chicago.
-In 2016, with Sociologist Kevin Ryan (NIUG), they established the collaborative writing platform ‘Two Fuse’.
+In 2016, with Sociologist Kevin Ryan (NIUG), they established the collaborative writing platform Two Fuse.
 Fiona is currently a PhD candidate at the Centre for Transcultural Research and Media Practice in DIT.